garylirocks/quickrefs/azure-networking.markdown

 ### NIC

 - Each VM can have multiple NICs
-- A NIC can have multiple IP configurations
+- A NIC can have multiple IP configurations, one primary, multiple secondaries
 - Each IP configuration has a private IP, and optionally a public IP
 - Private IPs can be in different subnets, but must be in the **same vNet**
+- You usually need to either stop or restart the attached VM to make NIC changes effective

 ### CLI